Skip to content

 Given the same binary segmented volume, how different is the apparent permeability predicted by:

-This is a workflow-level comparison.
-A mismatch is not automatically a voids bug, because the two sides differ in:
+The imported-CNM branch is not a workflow-level comparison anymore.
+It is a same-network transport cross-check against the checked-in pnflow code path.
+The snow2 and native maximal-ball branches are still workflow-level comparisons.
+A mismatch there is not automatically a voids bug, because the two sides differ in:

 • extracted topology